lin-stephanie/astro-antfustyle-theme/src/content/blog/adding-new-posts.md

 | `redirect`                  | `string`                                          | Defines a URL to redirect the post.                                                                                                                                                                                                                            |
 | `draft`                     | `boolean` (`false`)                               | Marks the post as a draft.
 If `true`, it is only visible in development and excluded from production builds.                                                                                                                                                   |

 The theme includes a VS Code snippet for auto-generating this frontmatter (located in `.vscode/astro-antfustyle-theme.code-snippets`).
 Type `postFrontmatter` and press `tab` to insert it (tab completion is enabled in `.vscode/settings.json`).

-> [!tip]- The Theme Supports Astro's [Intellisense in Content Files](https://astro.build/blog/astro-4140/#experimental-intellisense-inside-content-files)
+> [!tip]- The theme supports [experimental intellisense for content collections](https://docs.astro.build/en/reference/experimental-flags/content-intellisense/)
 >
 > Hovering over a property shows descriptions, and mismatches in types prompt warnings.

-> [!note]- Formatting Post Titles
+> [!note]- Formatting post titles
 >
 > Auto-generated titles capitalize the first letter of each word.
 If you've tried editing the auto-generated frontmatter snippet, you'll notice that the cursor reaches the title field last after tabbing through all others.
 >